Before coming to campus, be sure to be vaccinated or be tested.

 Hunter College Schools

 Every year, Hunter College admits individuals and organizations onto its campuses with license agreements for Retail and Space Rentals.
-Hunter has two rental clients who intend to continue operations as well as a long-term license agreement with Calvary Baptist Church, who host religious services.
 The college will continue to make space available in a safe way for long and short-term space rentals.

 Moving forward, Hunter College will follow the General Safety Guidelines of the College and NYS Forward for industry-specific guidelines in order to resume retail and space rentals that provide safe on-campus experiences.
 We will work closely with our licensees to ensure these safety practices are followed.